-Regulation 119 of the Defence (Emergency) Regulations, 1945, has already been used during the era of the British Mandate.
+Regulation 119 of the Defence (Emergency) Regulations, 1945, was used during the er of the British Mandate.
 The use of this regulation continued after the establishment of the state of Israel and has continued even more forcefully ever since the occupation of the territories in 1967.
 Hence, the state of Israel continues to use the regulation in a bitter attempt to eradicate violent resistance of the Palestinians - with the exception of a short period which commenced in 2005, when the then chief of staff, the current Minister of Defense, adopted the recommendations of a military committee which was established following the comments of this honorable court in a hearing which was held in HCJ 7733/04 Nasser v.
 Commander of IDF Forces in the West Bank.
 The use of the regulation did not stop - and the attacks did not stop either.

-7. A. In HCJ 5839/15 Sidr and 8 others v.
-Commander of IDF Forces in the West Bank (reported in Nevo's website), the Honorable Justice Vogelman who expressed his opinion that in the absence of causal connection between the inhabitants of the house and the perpetrator's actions - in the case at hand the parents of Masudi - Regulation 119 should not be used due to disproportionality, and that house demolition could not be regarded as a "mere" damage to property, has nevertheless decided to toe the line and follow the judgments of this court in paragraph 6 of his opinion, as follows:
+A. In HCJ 5839/15 Sidr and 8 others v.
+Commander of IDF Forces in the West Bank (reported in Nevo's website), the Honorable Justice Vogelman who expressed his opinion that in the absence of causal connection between the inhabitants of the house and the perpetrator's actions - in said case the parents of 'Assaf - Regulation 119 should not be used due to disproportionality, and that house demolition could not be regarded as a "mere" damage to property, has nevertheless decided to fall into line with the judgments of this court in paragraph 6 of his opinion, as follows: